cartesi/docs/cartesi-rollups/development/send-requests.md

 - Step 1: Send an input to the [`addInput(address, bytes)`](../api/json-rpc/input-box.md/#addinput) function of the InputBox smart contract.

-- Step 2: The Cartesi Node reads the data and gives it for processing in the Cartesi machine.
+- Step 2: The Cartesi Node reads the data and gives it to the Cartesi machine for processing.

-- Step 3: After the computation, the state is updated, and the results is sent back to the rollup server
+- Step 3: After the computation, the state is updated, and the results are sent back to the rollup server